HMS Anson (79)

-Anson arrived back in British waters on 29 July 1946, spending the next three years in active service with the post-war navy.
+Anson arrived back in British waters on 29 July 1946, spending the next three years in active service with the postwar navy.
 She was finally placed in reserve and "mothballed" in 1949, spending eight years in this condition.
-On 17 December 1957 she was purchased for scrap by Shipbreaking Industries, Faslane.
+On 17 December 1957, she was purchased for scrap by Shipbreaking Industries, Faslane.

 Construction

-Anson firing her guns during target practice in the North Sea.
+Anson is firing her guns during target practice in the North Sea.

-In the aftermath of the First World War, the Washington Naval Treaty was drawn up in 1922 in an effort to stop an arms race developing between Britain, Japan, France, Italy and the United States.
+In the aftermath of the First World War, the Washington Naval Treaty was drawn up in 1922 in an effort to stop an arms race developing between Britain, Japan, France, Italy, and the United States.
 This treaty limited the number of ships each nation was allowed to build and capped the displacement of all capital ships at 35,000 long tons.
-These restrictions were extended in 1930 through the London Naval Treaty, however, in 1935 Japan and Italy would not agree to the Second London Naval Treaty for further armament control.
+These restrictions were extended in 1930 through the London Naval Treaty, but in 1935, Japan and Italy would not agree to the Second London Naval Treaty for further armament control.

-Concerned by a lack of modern battleships within their navy, the Admiralty ordered the construction of a new battleship class: the King George V class.
+Concerned by a lack of modern battleships within their navy, the Admiralty ordered the construction of a new battleship class, the King George V class.
 The calibre limitation clause introduced in the Second Treaty meant that the main armament of the King George V class was limited to 14 in and the unusual arrangement of the guns in the three turrets was an attempt to maximise firepower.
 Due to the pressing need for the ships, the British, unlike the US, could not delay to take advantage of an escalator clause that would allow 16-inch guns.
-The ships were the only ones to be built at the time to adhere to the treaty and even though it soon became apparent to the British that the other signatories to the treaty were ignoring its requirements, it was too late to change the design of the class before they were laid down in 1937.
+The ships were the only ones to be built at the time to adhere to the treaty, and even though it soon became apparent to the British that the other signatories to the treaty were ignoring its requirements, it was too late to change the design of the class before they were laid down in 1937.

 The keel of the fourth ship of the class was laid at the Swan Hunter and Wigham Richardson Shipyard on the River Tyne on 20 July 1937.
 She was originally to have been named Jellicoe, after Admiral Sir John Jellicoe, the commander of the Grand Fleet at the Battle of Jutland in 1916, but she was renamed Anson in February 1940.
-Anson was launched on 24 February 1940 and was completed on 22 June 1942.
-Completion was delayed largely because of the inclusion of fire-control radar, and additional anti-aircraft weapons.
+Anson was launched on 24 February 1940 and completed on 22 June 1942.
+Completion was delayed largely because of the inclusion of fire-control radar, and additional antiaircraft (AA) weapons.